-BMW i3 reliability & safety
+BMW i3 (2013-2022) reliability & safety rating

 BMW i3 reliability & problems

-However, BMW came a disappointing 27th out of 30 manufacturers rated in the survey for overall customer experience and reliability.
+The i3 sold in too few numbers to make it into the 2022 edition of the Driver Power customer satisfaction survey as a standalone model.
+BMW came a reasonable 16th out of 29 manufacturers rated in the survey for overall customer experience and reliability.
 In spite of its futuristic appeal, the running gear of the electric i3 is quite a lot simpler than a conventional internal-combustion-engine car, with fewer moving parts, so it should prove more reliable than a petrol or diesel car.

 Accident damage can be tricky and expensive to fix, however, due to the expensive materials used in its production.
 In October 2020, aftermarket warranty provider WarrantyWise released data that showed that the i3 was had a repair percentage of 18% against all of its active warranties – lower than the best-performing internal-combustion BMW on its books, the BMW 1 Series.

 In This Review

-- 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool style, good handling and practical range
+- 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool styling, decent handling and useful range

-- 2Range, battery & chargingA battery upgrade for 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles
+- 2Range, battery & chargingA battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

-- 3Running costsThe BMW i3 is pricier than some less premium rivals, but day-to-day running costs are similarly low
+- 3Running costs & insuranceWhen new, the BMW i3 was pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any EV

-- 4Electric motor, drive & performanceGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s
+- 4Performance, motor & driveGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s

-- 5Interior & comfortIt’s spacious for four people, but the BMW i3's suspension makes things a little too bumpy on the move
+- 5Interior, dashboard & comfortIt’s spacious for four people, but the BMW i3's suspension makes things a little too bumpy on typical UK road surfaces

-- 6Practicality & boot spaceCompact exterior dimensions belie the BMW i3's roomy interior, but it only has seats for four
+- 6Boot space, seating & practicalityCompact dimensions belie the BMW i3's roomy interior, but it only has seating for four